Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
-## Update - October 22th, 2024
+## Update - October 22-24th, 2024
-Added info about the HuggingFace Space port.
+Added info about the HuggingFace Space port, because of https://github.com/Nick088Official/FaceFusion-Online-Ports/issues/28.
 ## Update - October 4th, 2024
 Added gilroff's PaperSpace port.
 ## Update - October 4th, 2024